lobe/lobe.NET/readme.md

 ### Use the lobe app directly

-For rapid iterations you can test you model taking advantage of the http endpoint that the lobe app exposes.
-First open the app and then the model you want to use.
-Next got to export menu and select the api option, get the url from there (it should look like ```http://localhost:38100/predict/bdff75cc-ee54-46cf-a290-f9095ef78516"```).
+For rapid iterations you can test your model by taking advantage of the http endpoint that the lobe app exposes.
+First, open the app and then the model you would like to use.
+Next, go to the export menu and select the api option, get the url from there (it should look like ```http://localhost:38100/predict/bdff75cc-ee54-46cf-a290-f9095ef78516"```).

-In your .NET App make sure you ahve installed the following nuget packages
+In your .NET App make sure you have installed the following nuget packages
 * ```lobe.Http```
 * ```lobe.ImageSharp```